wso2-extensions/apim-handler-pingai/README.md

 **Note:**
-By default, the PingIntelligence policy is included in all APIs that are published with the individual AI model.
+By default, PingIntelligence is enabled in all APIs that are published with an individual AI model.
-However, this can be configured to [apply it only for selected APIs.](https://github.com/wso2-extensions/apim-handler-pingai/blob/master/DEVELOPER_GUIDE.md#add-the-policy-only-for-selected-apis)
+However, if needed you can configure PingIntelligence to be [applied only for selected APIs.](https://github.com/wso2-extensions/apim-handler-pingai/blob/master/DEVELOPER_GUIDE.md#add-the-policy-only-for-selected-apis)

 ### Developer Guide